top of page

 Internationalization of Higher Education

-Consultant for Internationalization Department from Research Unit, Kibbutzim College of Education, 2020-2022
+As consultant for Internationalization Department from Research Unit at Kibbutzim College of Education (2020-2022)

-As independent counselor for these units led by Dr Anya Glickman and Dr. Rinat Arviv, who partnered with Dr. Dovi Weiss (Head of Digital Pedagogy Unit), I crafted a techno pedagogical vision statement for international courses at Kibbutzim College.
-The document was shared with Council of Higher Education of Israel and the Forum for Internationalization of Education, and featured on Erasmus site I also wrote a handbook for practitioners edited in collaboration with Dr. Anya Glickman.
-In addition, I helped set up a community of practice for lecturersClick on the images for more.
+As independent counselor, I crafted a techno pedagogical vision statement for international courses at Kibbutzim College.
+The document was shared with Council of Higher Education of Israel and the Forum for Internationalization of Education, and featured on Erasmus site.

 VE's_edited.jpg